 IUHS can be used by adults as an alternative to a GED education, by parents home schooling their children, as a supplement to regular high school programs, and by faculty or staff who wish their children to complete a domestic high school degree while overseas.

-In the case of the IUHS the benefit is a waiver of a portion of high school course tuition.
-This provision includes a 25% waiver of tuition for high school courses for eligible employees and dependents.
+In the case of IUHS, the benefit is a 25% waiver of course tuition (not fees) for high school courses for eligible employees and dependents.

-The IUHS tuition waiver has a different application form than for the regular IU courses.
-The form is available only in PDF format.
-Links can be found to the right and below.
+The IUHS tuition waiver uses a separate application form which is available online in PDF format.
+Links to apply can be found to the right and below.
 The IUHS application must be processed before registering for high school classes.

 IRS Section 117 regulations allow for preferential tax treatment of the IU Tuition Benefit for undergraduate-level courses for employees, retirees, spouses and dependent children.
 All Undergraduate subsidy amounts are excluded from the employee’s taxable income.

 IRS Section 127 (as described in the IU Section 127 Plan document) allows the preferential tax treatment of up to $5,250 annually for employee subsidies paid toward graduate level tuition, but only for those described in the Eligible Employees and Retirees section.
 Graduate level tuition subsidies for courses taken by a spouse are treated as taxable income to the associated employee or Retiree, as well as subsidies for graduate-level tuition for an employee above the $5,250 IRS annual limit.